 For Consumers Article

-What to Look For When Choosing a Heat Pump Water Heater
+What to Look For When Selecting a Heat Pump Water Heater

 - Choose an Efficient Product.
 The energy efficiency of heat pump water heaters is rated in UEF (uniform energy factor).
 The higher the numbers are, the more energy-efficient the system is.
 Generally, you would want to look for a product with a UEF of 3.0 or higher.